Dev1an/A-Star/README.md

 A* (A star) pathfinding algorithm implementation in Swift 5.0 (Playground included) using protocol oriented programming.

-Add pathfinding to your graph just by implementing the 3 requirements of the [GraphNode protocol](https://dev1an.github.io/A-Star/Protocols/GraphNode.html).
+Add pathfinding to your graph just by implementing the 3 requirements of the [Graph protocol](https://dev1an.github.io/A-Star/Protocols/Graph.html).

 ## Playground